 Yes - perception is an active recall process.
 In the first part of perception, cells in the cortex and thalamus have some raw unrecognized perception filtering in.
 If this is matching some prior memorized pattern fragments, mini-columns fire in matching single cell bursts.
 This excites the thalamus in the tonic mode and there is a spreading of activation to surrounding parts of the map.
 At the same time the pattern of recurrent thalamus-cortical resonance is started.

 The thalamus is interesting in that it also has connections between maps - activity in one map is passed on to prime certain surrounding maps for action.
 Think of this as a control signal.
-The reason that this is interesting is because there are matching inter-map connections between these maps from L2/3 layers; bi-directional connections that carry data.
+The reason that this is interesting is because there are matching inter-map connections between these maps from L2/3 layers; bi-directional connections that carry semantic data.
 As the sensed perception is recognized this coordinated action serves to spread recognition and activation out like ripples in a pond.

 BTW: The linked article on the top of this post discuss the low-level mechanism of this activation, with a focus on certain parts of the forebrain as plans are formed and elaborated.
 We here in the HTM community have a somewhat different view of how to interpret these findings

 This recognition is never exact.
 In the parts of the maps where there is excitation from a strong sensation or the surrounding thalamus - but no match - the mini-column are bursting in all cells in the mini-column.
 This blast of signal fires the Reticular Activating Complex (RAC) and cause it to gate in more of the novel sensed pattern.
 (This is distinctly different than tonic mode) This is combined with the training signaling at the mini-column level causing the unrecognized pattern to be learned rapidly.
 I have referred to this elsewhere as the delta to your recalled memories; I like to think of this as icing being added to the recalled cake.